jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 ![plot](images/java-build-code.png)

-We get a workable Java project.
-Now we can :
+Now we have a workable Java project.
+We can :

 * Add dependencies using `project.flatFacade().configureXxxDependencies()` in _Build_ class.
 * Add dependencies by editing _project-dependencies.txt_ file
-* Customize `project` instance in order it fits our need.
+* Customize `project` instance in order to fits your need.

 After modifying your dependencies, do not forget to refresh Intellij by _Right Click_ > _Jeka Synchronise Iml File_

 Our project is ready to code.
-Invoke `cleanPack` to generate binary, sources and javadoc jar files.
+Invoke `cleanPack` to generate binary, sources, and javadoc jar files.

 !!!
 Tip
     Navigate to the right-side _Jeka Tool Window_ > _Classpath KBeans_ > _project_ to see all available methods.

-    Right-click on a methods to run/debug it from IDE.
+    Right-click on a method to run/debug it from IDE.
     It is possible to combine several methods using _Run..._ or _Debug..._

-For most standard project, we may not need build code, only simple properties file.
+For most standard projects, we may not need a build code, only a simple properties file.
 To scaffold such a project :

 * Create a new Jeka project in Intellij : _New_ > _Project ..._ > _Jeka_